sebestyenhompot/beautiful-jekyll/aboutme.md

 ### Current project
 Currently I am working on my MA thesis.
-My research topic is the evaluation of China's pre-modern [tributary system](https://en.wikipedia.org/wiki/Imperial_Chinese_Tributary_System) in current global historiography.
+The topic of my MA thesis is the discourse analysis of current mainland Chinese academic discourse on China's pre-modern [tributary system](https://en.wikipedia.org/wiki/Imperial_Chinese_Tributary_System).
+The chosen topic of my future PhD dissertation is the critical discourse analysis of current Chinese historiography on the voyages of 15th century Muslim Chinese admiral [Zheng He](https://en.wikipedia.org/wiki/Zheng_He) around the Indo-Pacific maritime region, visiting various ports in Southeast Asia, South Asia, the Middle East and East Africa.